 Dubai is a beautiful Middle Eastern city with extraordinary features.
-This is why it has turned into the number one destination for business, travel, investment and also live in.
+This is why it has turned into the number one destination for business, travel, investment, and living.
 This amazing city is highly famous as a sought-after tourist destination offering unexpected experiences.
-So, here are amazing facts that you should know before you travel to Dubai…
+So, here are amazing facts that you should know before traveling to Dubai.

 Dubai takes pride in its police force and continues to impress residents as well as tourists when they come to visit.
 It comes as a huge surprise that each police car in Dubai costs as much as sending a student to college in the United States.
 Dubai is one of the few places in the world where you can see various police cars such as Lamborghinis, Ferraris, and Aston Martin, priced at $1.79 million.

 It might be interesting to know that more than 50% of the population of Dubai, 17% Emiratis, and the remainder are foreigners.
 Most of them are workers from India, Pakistan, and Bangladesh who build the United Arab Emirates

 While the class divide is huge, and upper-class foreigners earn attractive salaries, Dubai pays the immigrant workers’ education and medical bills.
 Also,

 ● Dubai Has Zero Debt Tolerance

 Based on Dubai laws you can not get in debt, but not pay it back.
 It means if you get into credit card debt but could not pay it back, they can send you to prison or deport you.
 Among other enormous benefits that Dubai offers its residents, I can mention the tax-free income, well-paying jobs, and up-scale living conditions.